The COVID testing rules for people travelling to the UK have recently been relaxed.

 If you are in England, Northern Ireland, Scotland or Wales you can download a Digital COVID pass showing your vaccination status to your phone.

 You can show your test results as an email or text on your phone, or in the form of a printed document.
 The test results must be in English, French or Spanish,

 Residents of the European Union can use the EU digital COVID certificate to show their vaccination status or test results.

 What about other countries’ rules?

 The easiest way to find the entry requirements for the country you are planning on visiting is to check the UK Foreign Office website.
 It is worth checking this site regularly as travel rules are changing so quickly at the moment.

 COVID passes issued in the UK can be used to show proof of vaccination throughout the EU – either digitally or as a printed download (as long as it is dated later than the 1st of November 2021).

-Fit2FlyTest is an accredited laboratory offering day 2 and day 8 PCR tests and test to release tests as well.
+Fit2FlyTest has accredited laboratories offering day 2 and day 8 PCR tests and test-to-release tests as well.
 Cut out the middleman and help us help you to get back to doing what you enjoy.